redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 ./send_dev_kafka.sh -t sla_violation -f <my-file>
 ```

-<h2> SETUP OF THE TEST ENVIRONMENT </h2>
+<h2> SETUP OF THE TEST CLOUD-EDGE ENVIRONMENT </h2>
-Test environment is based on KinD - see the instructions to configure it in ../doc/kind/README.txt
+Test environment is based on KinD - see the instructions to configure it in ../doc/kind/cloud-edge/README.txt

-Two Kubernetes infrastructures are configured:
+This is used to test optimisations of type:
+- 'resource'
+- 'offloading'
+- 'scaling'
-- cluster1:
+- 'latency'
-    - cluster1-master : cloud (unavailable for scheduling)
-    - cluster1-worker : cloud (with cpu/mem 5000)
-    - cluster1-worker2: edge  (with cpu/mem 300)
-    - cluster1-worker3: edge  (with cpu/mem 300)

-- cluster2:
+- 'resource_latency'
-    - cluster2-master : cloud  (unavailable for scheduling)
-    - cluster2-worker : cloud  (with cpu/mem 3000)

 <h2>  DSS SCENARIO GROUP#1: optimisation of type 'resource', horizontal scaling based on SLA violations received </h2>